opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 a) Create your Cybersource test account.

-b) Create an Cybersource payment integration in OPF workbench.
+b) Create a Cybersource payment integration in OPF workbench.

 c) Set up your Cybersource test account to work with OPF.